 This Annex relates to semi-annual submission of information for financial stability purposes for individual undertakings and groups excluding reinsurance undertakings.

-This template covers liquidity risk and collects information on life claims, cash in-flows – premiums and fiscal treatment.
+This template covers liquidity risk and collects information on life claims and cash in-flows – premiums.

 All information shall be reported at a minimum by portfolio i.e. aggregating information at product level based on a combination of the following items: